As many of my friends know, I came late to the social media party–joining Facebook in spring of 2016 and Instagram in spring of 2017.

 I turned off notifications on my phone and on my laptop.
 I limited my time on social media.
 But still, it took up plenty of room in my life and in my head.

 When I made the decision one year ago this month to get recertified as a teacher, I simply had less time to be on social media.
 When I took a teaching job this past fall, I had even less.

-I just can’t be on social media as often.
+I just haven’t been able to be on social media as often.
 Period.

 When I’m not teaching, I write.
 I consider it my other job.

-When I have down time, I find that the speed, intensity, and public nature of social media often doesn’t call me.
-Teaching is already fast-paced, intense, and highly interactive.
+When I have down time, I find that the speed and intensity of social media often doesn’t call me.
+Teaching is already fast-paced and intense.

 You know what calls me?